rogerio-veiga/GettingAndCleaningDataCourseProject/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-# run_analysis.R
+# Variables

-The script follows these steps:
+* features, activityLabels, xTrain, yTrain, subjectTrain, xTest, yTest, subjectTest contains data read from the files.
+ * names of features and activity were changed to be more readable

-* Download the file and unzip it, if needed
+* featuresSelected - variables with measures of the mean and std
-* Read the files
-  * Train Set
-  * Test Set
-  * Activities
-  * Features
-  * Subject
-* Select only the Mean and Std features, as defined in the instructions
-* It creates two variables - trainSetMeanStd and testSetMeanStd with only the variables needed, including activity and subject data
+* trainSetMeanStd and testSetMeanStd- Train and Test, respectively, sets with only the variables selected
-  * Substitute the names of the variables to meaningful names
+ * names type (V1, V2... ) were substituted by the features it represents
+ * Included in the data set the activity number, subjec and the set of origin (Train or Test, depending on the case)
-* Merges Train and Test sets
+* tidySet - the merge of Train and Test sets
-  * Put names in a standard format and order to facilitate visualization
-* Using dplyr package:
+ * Create a variable with name of activity
+ * Reorder the variables to put caracteristics of the measure first
-  * Group by subject and activity
+* bySubjectActivity - data set grouped by subject and activity
-  * Generates a data set with the means of each mesure by subject and activity
+* meanOfTidySet - calculates the mean of each variable by subject and activity
-* Write txt file - meanOfTidySetMeanStdTrainTestAllMeasuresByActivitySubject.txt
+ * Excluded unused variables